Rethinking The Uniformity Metric in Self-Supervised Learning: A New Uniformity Metric

 \end{lemma}

-The lemma above indicates that the quadratic Wasserstein distance bewteen two Gaussian distributions can be easily computed.
-Then, we define our proposed uniformity metric as the negative quadratic Wasserstein distance between the learned representations and $\mathcal{N}(0, \m I_m/m)$:
+The lemma above indicates that the quadratic Wasserstein distance can be easily computed using the population mean and covariance of the representations.
+In practice, we estimate the population mean and covariance by using the sample mean $\hat {\bm \mu} $ and covariance matrix $\hat {\m \Sigma}$, respectively.
+Specifically, the empirical quadratic Wasserstein distance serves as the new empirical uniformity loss:

-The $-\mathcal{W}_{2}$ can be used as a metric to evaluate the collapse degree: Smaller $\mathcal{W}_{2}$ indicates larger uniformity of learned representations.
-Additionally, our proposed uniformity metric can be used as an auxiliary loss for various existing self-supervised methods since it is differentiable which facilitates the backward pass.
-In the training phase, the mean and covariance in~\ref{eq:mean and covariance estimate} are calculated using batches.
+Thus, $-\mathcal{W}_{2}$ can be utilized as the new uniformity metric, with larger values indicating greater uniformity.
+Moreover, our new uniformity loss can be seamlessly integrated into various existing self-supervised learning methods to enhance their performance.